-- 1. All systems are maintained, including refrigeration system, and operating properly. - 2.
-No leaks around air stone fittings; repair where necessary. - 3.
-Plugs should be placed in end of air stones. - 4.
-Turn air stones on lathe if necessary to allow free air passage through stones.
+1. All systems are maintained, including refrigeration system, and operating properly.

+2. No leaks around air stone fittings; repair where necessary.

+3. Plugs should be placed in end of air stones.

+4. Turn air stones on lathe if necessary to allow free air passage through stones.

-- 5. Each trailer should carry two hoses of the right size with the necessary cam lock caps. - 6.
-All air and water valves should operate correctly. - 7.
-Overall condition of trailer should be maintained and in good condition including hatch covers, release gates, and oxygen manifold system. - h.
+5. Each trailer should carry two hoses of the right size with the necessary cam lock caps.

+6. All air and water valves should operate correctly.

+7. Overall condition of trailer should be maintained and in good condition including hatch covers, release gates, and oxygen manifold system.

+h.
 Maintenance Records.
-Record all maintenance and inspections. - 2.3.1.2.
+Record all maintenance and inspections.

+2.3.1.2.
 Fish Passage Period (April 1 through December 15).
 Operate facilities as detailed below.

-- 1. Remove debris from forebay. - 2.
-Inspect gatewell slots daily for debris, fish buildup, and contaminating substances (particularly oil).
+2. Inspect gatewell slots daily for debris, fish buildup, and contaminating substances (particularly oil).
 Clean gatewells before they become half covered with debris.
 If, due to the volume of the debris, it is not possible to keep the gatewell at least half clear, they should be cleaned at least once daily.
 If flows through an orifice or results from fish sampling give indications that an orifice may be partially obstructed with debris, the orifice(s) will be closed and backflushed to remove the obstruction.
 If the obstruction can not be removed, the orifice shall be closed and the alternate orifice for that gatewell slot shall be operated.
-If both orifices become obstructed or plugged with debris, the turbine unit will not be operated until the gatewell and orifices are cleared of debris. - 3.
-If a visible accumulation of contaminating substances (such as oil) is detected in a gatewell and it cannot removed within 24 hours, the gatewell orifices shall be closed and the turbine unit shut down until the material has been removed and any problems corrected.
+If both orifices become obstructed or plugged with debris, the turbine unit will not be operated until the gatewell and orifices are cleared of debris.

+3. If a visible accumulation of contaminating substances (such as oil) is detected in a gatewell and it cannot removed within 24 hours, the gatewell orifices shall be closed immediately and the turbine unit shut down within one hour until the material has been removed and any problems corrected.
 Action should be taken as soon as possible to remove the oil from the gatewell so the orifice can be reopened to allow the fish to exit the gatewell.
 Orifices shall not be closed for longer than 48 hours.

-- 4. Remove debris from forebay and trashracks as required to minimize impacts on fish condition.
+4. Remove debris from forebay and trashracks as required to minimize impacts on fish condition.
 Additional raking may be required when heavy debris loads are present in the river.
 Fish quality will also be an indicator of debris buildup on the trash racks.
-Project biologist shall determine when additional trash raking is required - 5.
-Coordinate cleaning efforts with personnel operating juvenile collection facilities. - 6.
-Dip bulkhead gatewell slots to remove fish prior to installing bulkhead for unwatering bulkhead slot.
+Project biologist shall determine when additional trash raking is required b.

-b.
 Extended Length Bar Screens (ESBS), Flow Vanes, and Vertical Barrier Screens (VBS).